Last Updated: July 2017

 #2Ecofan 812 AirMax Caframo – Best value for the $

 - CFM: 175

 - Start-Up Temp: 150F

-This is the tried and true fan for wood stove enthusiasts.
+This is the tried and true fan for wood stove enthusiasts, and it is the best value for the money.
 Made by the Canadian company Caframo, this fan has a CFM rate of 175, and will do a great job of circulating the hot air around your home.
 This unit is incredibly quiet, and produces the highest airflow out of the Airmax line (still less than the vulcan though).
 You will have to experiment with placement on top of the stove in order to find the spot where the fan heats up quickest.
 Also, the fan may need to be pushed to start at lower temperatures.
 Many people ask about the ecofan 812 best price, and we suggest checking out Amazon first.
 In general, this fan is built to last, and is the top fan we recommend (unless you can afford the Vulcan).

 - CFM: 110-130